mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 I gained wisdom, bordering on magic.
 Some of it dark, manipulative and dangerous.
 Much of it light: bright, helpful, inspired and altruistic.
 This wizardry came not without consequence.
 Reality, the one I'd wake up to, the one that awaited me when I would pack my lunch and leave for work, seemed unbothered by my revelations.
 It began to feel further and further away.

 Social obligations became just that.
 Gatherings became set pieces, the people within them like actors in a foreign play.
 The ambitions I embraced in moonlight faded when the sun was shining.

 Hands full of digital gold became a sore back and a commute.
 Important conversations with fancy titles: “Chiefs”, “Directors”, “Managers”, became an adventure into patience.
 How much self-important puffery can I absorb before this moon-light warrior snapped a spell or two out from under a bored breath?

 Depression was inevitable.
 A soul existed in one place, the body in another.
 A lost scroll of technical talents and anonymous international accomplishments, a resume destined to find a place as a cog in a spirit-less machine.

-Soon, digital friends start to disappear, conscripted into life.
-The voices that used to speak the loudest and clearest suddenly stop signing in and trying to build or fix things.
+Soon digital friends started to disappear, conscripted into life.
+The voices that used to speak the loudest and clearest stopped signing in and trying to build or fix things.
 And I was a man now.
+It was my turn.

  Men need to find a way to provide for their families and loved ones.
 Men need to learn how to fit into modern existence.
 But I could not.
 I was too broken.
 I fell down a dark path.
 Yet there was always a small glimmer of light, just out of my reach.

 Following that light, I wound up in Peru with a plastic cup full of thick, chocolate coloured, freshly brewed Shamanic potion in my hands.
 Surrounded by strangers and several traditional medicine men, I felt no fear in the middle of the Amazonian jungle, about to consume the strongest hallucinogenic concoction in the known universe.
 I brought the cup to my lips and drank.

-Comparisons to chocolate existed only in colour.
+Comparisons to chocolate exist only in colour.
 A bitter, bean-like, basic flavour sludged down my throat.
 The Shamans began to sing and shake their leaf rattles.

 An hour passed.
 A second hour was close.
 I felt nothing.